 Even though most Americans are stuck in their homes right now, we won’t be stuck there forever.
 Whether you’re looking for cozy sweatpants to wear at home or technical sweats you can wear when the days of sweet freedom return, there are great options available.

-We rounded up 11 of the best men’s sweatpants to get you through these hermetic times and beyond.
+We rounded up 16 of the best men’s sweatpants to get you through these hermetic times.
 And because the best sweatpants for you will depend on what you want to use them for, we’ve included pros and cons for each of our picks.

 1. Mack Weldon Ace Sweatpant